reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

 In other words, she can change her own password even if she is not actually *root*, by temporarily getting the *root*'s privilege via the `passwd` and changing the shadow password file.

 Then why she cannot change other users' password?
-It's because the real UID and the effective UID of the process are different!
+See the Condition 2 above; it's because the UID (=other users' UIDs) and the current real UID (=the user who are using the command) are different!
+Since 1) the current real UID remains as her UID and 2) every UID is unique, it is never the same as the UIDs of other users.
+Thus, no one except *root* can change other passwords.
+You must switch to *root* with `su` to do that.

 ### 3. Saved User ID
 **Saved User ID**